kjones901/HW1/README.md

 By consolidating redundant code it is now cleaner and easier to decipher while maintaining the same layout on the user end.

-This project was mostly done independantly, however peers Carly Staheli & Josh Davis were involved in a review process.
+This project was mostly done independantly, however, peers Carly Staheli & Josh Davis were involved in a review process.